achuthasubhash/Complete-Life-Cycle-of-a-Data-Science-Project/README.md

    g.remove low variance data

-   h.same variable in feature then remove
+   h.same variable in feature then remove feature

-   i.outilers   removing outilers depond on problem
+   i.outilers   removing outilers depond on problem we are solving

       eg: incase of fraud detection outilers are very important

       methods to find outiler: zscore,boxplot

-3.eda
+3,Exploratory Data Analysis(eda)

+  Explore the dataset by using  python or microsoft excel or tableau or powerbi etc...

 4.Feature selection

   1.pearson correleation